 The Overwatch team has been experimenting with new systems such as class passives which benefit all characters under the umbrella.
 Tanks, for example, could get knockback protection as well as reducing the Ultimate gain for opponents shooting at them.
 Damage dealers could receive a buff to movement speed, while supports and healers passively regenerate health.
 None of this is set in stone right now but it could fundamentally change team structures for the sequel.

 The Tank class in particular is being looked at for a rework.
 In the behind the scenes video Overwatch director Jeff Kaplan said that the team wants tanks to be “toe-to-toe brawlers” rather than protective health sponges.
 As such, characters like Reinhardt are being given more aggressive toolsets to make them more threatening on the field.

 It’s worth noting that the specific changes noted during BlizzCon 2021 are far from fixed.
 The Overwatch team is still experimenting with each class so we could see plenty of further iterations before the game’s full release.

 Unfortunately no, not just yet.
 Activision doesn’t think it’s likely to release in 2021, so there’s a while yet before we’ll get to dance with Sojourn and any other new characters Overwatch 2 plans to include.
 For now, you'll just have to settle for enjoying the full behind the scenes video for Overwatch 2 below.

 And those are all the new changes we know of coming to Overwatch 2!
 Expect far more information to drop over the course of the year as we come closer to its eventual release date.
-What are you most excited about?
+Are you most excited for the new maps, heroes, or other changes?
 Share your thoughts in the comments down below.Load Comments